 Instead of Your New Year’s Resolutions, Know Theirs

 How do we achieve our New Year’s resolutions?
 We focus on our best customers and their goals.
-Declare 2017 as the year to get to know them better.
+Declare this as the year to get to know them better.
 Who are your best customers?
 What are their plans in the next 12 months?

 Every business exists because of its customers.
 We know this.
 But do we truly know even our best customers?
 Do we understand them?